sagemath/trac_to_gh/Issue 5167.md

 # Issue 5167: Sage 3.3.a4 on OSX: doctest failure in sage/calculus/calculus.py due to changed order of roots

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5167

 Original creator: mabshoff